sarsamurmu/reboost/docs/configurations.md

 increase();
 console.log(count); // 2
 ```
-So as you can see, In module exported variables reflect their value everywhere they
+So as you can see, In module, exported variables reflect their value everywhere they
 are imported.
 In Reboost if you use CommonJS interop mode `1`, every import will turn constant
-they won't reflect their original value if changed.
+and they won't reflect their original value if changed.

 But to the rescue, there is another mode.
 If you use CommonJS interop mode `2`, it will transform
 your files in the following way to support interoperability.
-It only transforms CommonJS modules
+It only transforms CommonJS modules,
+not ES modules
 ```js
 // Before
 const mod = require('mod');